eric-silk/amath583/ps3/Questions.md

 **Q10** What changes did you make to the
     code, if any?

+I added a printout of the final value of "c".

 **Q11** Why did you make those changes?

+Without a use for the value "c", the compiler identifies the loop as "dead code" and removes it.
+This is counter to the intended purpose.

 **Q12** What is the clock rate of your computer?

+3.50GHz.

 **Q13** What is the max achieved single and double precision floating point rate of your timed code (with and
     without optimization)?
 What is the efficiency?

+TODO

 #### operator*